oauth-wg/oauth-selective-disclosure-jwt/main.md

 between raw claim values contained in the SD-JWT and the salts for each claim value.

-This document also defines a format for SD-JWT Releases (SD-JWT-R), which convey a subset of the claim values of an SD-JWT to the verifier.
+This document also defines a format for SD-JWT Releases (SD-JWT-R), which conveys a subset of the claim values of an SD-JWT to the verifier.
 For presentation, the holder creates an SD-JWT-R and sends it together with the SD-JWT to the verifier.
 To verify claim values received in SD-JWT-R, the verifier uses the